Multiple states of two-dimensional turbulence above topography: Framework

 \subsection{Numerical setups}

 We solve the QG PV equation (\ref{eq:governing_equation}) using the open-source pseudo-spectral package \textsf{GeophysicalFlows.jl} running on GPUs \citep{constantinouGeophysicalFlowsJlSolvers2021}.
 Time is stepped forward by a fourth-order Rounge-Kutta scheme.
 The dissipation term ($D\zeta$) in (\ref{eq:governing_equation}) is implemented via a spectral filter of relative vorticity, which is applied to high wavenumbers at the end of each time step.
-We choose exactly the same parameter setups as in SY23: the domain size is $10^6$ meters; the resolution is $1024\times1024$; the integration time is $1.5\times10^9$ seconds (around $47.53$ years); time step is $1500$ seconds, which is reduced further to $500$ seconds for computationally demanding runs.
+We choose exactly the same parameter setups as in SY23: the domain size is $10^6$ meters; the resolution is $1024\times1024$, for which the spectral filter is applied to wavenumbers higher than the cutoff wavenumber $k_{\mathrm{cutoff}}(=2/3\times512k_1\approx341k_1)$; the integration time is $1.5\times10^9$ seconds (around $47.53$ years); time step is $1500$ seconds, which is reduced further to $500$ seconds for computationally demanding runs.

-We initialise the computations by a series of random monoscale relative vorticity fields with a wide range of enstrophy, which is achieved by different combinations of the wavenumber and energy level.
-For all cases, the Fourier components of the initial relative vorticity $\zeta(x,y,0)$ are chosen randomly within the bandwidth $[k_{ini}-0.5k_1, k_{ini}+0.5k_1]$, where $k_{ini}$ is the wavenumber of the initial monoscale field.
+We initialise the computations by a series of random monoscale relative vorticity fields with a wide range of initial enstrophy, which is achieved by different combinations of the wavenumber and energy level.
+For all cases, the Fourier components of the initial relative vorticity $\zeta(x,y,0)$ are chosen randomly within the limited bandwidth $[k_{ini}-0.5k_1, k_{ini}+0.5k_1]$, where $k_{ini}$ is the wavenumber of the initial monoscale field.
+Note that the selected $k_{ini}$ should be much smaller than the cutoff wavenumber $k_{\mathrm{cutoff}}\approx341k_1$ to avoid direct influence of the spectral filter on the initial condition and to remove enstrophy aggregated at wavenumbers higher than $k_{\mathrm{cutoff}}$.
 In practice, we choose a series of

 corresponding to large-to-small initial monoscales, and